Welcome To My Website!

 My name is Dr. Debbie Harnois, and I am the school counselor at MCE.
 I have been in education for 19 years serving students in a variety of roles ---- elementary substitute teacher, pre-k paraprofessional, middle school counselor, and high school counselor.
 This is my third year at Mulberry Creek Elementary.

 After working in the legal field for 13 years, I returned to college and graduated with a B.S. in Psychology and an M.Ed. in School Counseling from Columbus State University.
-I received my Ph.D. in Psychology from Northcentral University.
+I received a Ph.D. in Psychology from Northcentral University.
 I am a Nationally Certified Counselor and a Licensed Professional Counselor for the state of Georgia.
+I am also the Lead Instructional Counselor Coach for the Georgia Deprtment of Education training school counselors across the state of Georgia the new Georgia Comprehensive School Counseling Model.

 I am married, have one daughter and two teenage grandchildren.
 When I'm not working, I enjoy spending time with my family.
 We love the outdoors, and we spend a lot of time hiking and exploring different areas of the country.
 We refer to these trips as our "Lewis and Clark Expeditions", which provides us with the opportunity to explore our beautiful nation and meet interesting people.
 I am an avid SEC football fan.
 On Saturdays, we enjoy watching SEC college football or traveling to Tuscaloosa to cheer on our favorite team.
 Roll Tide!